un1tyNL/Device_DEV/README.md

  3. C++ TestMate
  4. CMake
  5. CMake Tools
-6. Configure the project in the CMake tab (development in VSC was done using Clang 17.0.6 x86_64 from LLVM).
+6. Configure the project in the `CMake` tab (development in VSC was done using Clang 17.0.6 x86_64 from LLVM).
-7. Build all projects from the CMake tab.
+7. Build all projects from the `CMake` tab.
-8. The in the test explorer tab:
+8. The in the `Test Explorer` tab:
- 1. Under CTest all components are listed, showing the build status of each component.
+ 1. Under `CTest` all components are listed, showing the build status of each component.
- 2. Under TestMate C++ all components are listed, showing the result of each individual test.
+ 2. Under `TestMate C++` all components are listed, showing the result of each individual test.
 3. 3.